KrishDave1/BuyBest-Depreciated/README.md

 1. Browse through different categories to discover products.
 2. Utilize the search functionality to find specific items.
+3. Filter products by categories for a refined shopping experience.
-3. View detailed product pages for comprehensive information.
+4. View detailed product pages for comprehensive information.
-4. Add products to your cart and proceed to checkout.
+5. Add products to your cart and proceed to checkout.
-5. Register an account or log in for a personalized experience.
-6. Enjoy a secure, seamless, and enjoyable online shopping experience.
+6. Receive email notifications and order summaries for a seamless shopping journey.
+7. Explore the immersive 3D contact page and easily get in touch with us.
+8. Enjoy the professional and user-friendly footer section.
+9. Encounter a helpful error page if you navigate to an incorrect route.

 ## Screenshots